zenodab-bit/GemsZeno/docs/src/tut_configfiles.md

 end
 ```

-In your custom config file (the one referenced in the code above), specify the use of the `SettingRate` method and provide the parameters as you defined them.
+In your custom config file, specify the use of the `SettingRate` method and provide the parameters as you defined them.
 The example below shows the parameterization in a custom config file.
 If you are not comfortable with where to put this, [here's](@ref config-contact-sampling) the explanation on config file layouts.